Prime time: North America

 Until the Federal Communications Commission (FCC) regulated time slots prior to prime time with the now-defunct Prime Time Access Rule in the 1971–1972 season, networks began programming at 7:30 p.m.
 Eastern and Pacific/6:30 p.m.
 Central and Mountain on weeknights.
 The change helped instigate what is colloquially known as the "rural purge"—a long-term trend away from programs appealing to older and rural audiences in favor of programs catering towards younger, "urban" viewers.
-As a result, the hour became a lucrative timeslot for syndicated programming in the years that followed, with game show and variety show, as well as other syndicated reruns, becoming popular.
+As a result, the prime access hour became a lucrative timeslot for syndicated programming in the years that followed, with game shows and variety shows, as well as syndicated reruns, becoming popular.

 The vast majority of prime-time programming in English-speaking North America comes from the United States, with only a limited amount produced in Canada.
 The Canadian Radio-television and Telecommunications Commission mandates quotas for Canadian content in prime time; these quotas indicate at least half of Canadian prime-time programs must be Canadian in origin, but the majority of this is served by national and local news or localized entertainment gossip shows such as Global Television Network's Entertainment Tonight Canada and CTV Television Network's ETalk.

 Likewise, the vast majority of Spanish-language programming in North America comes from Mexico.
-Televisa, a Mexican network, provides the majority of programming to the dominant U.S.-based Spanish broadcaster, Univision.
-Univision does produce a fairly large amount of unscripted Spanish-language programming, the best known having been the long-running variety show Sábado Gigante, hosted and created by Chilean national Don Francisco.
+Televisa, a Mexican network, provides the majority of programming to the dominant American-based Spanish broadcaster, Univision.
+Univision does produce a fairly large amount of unscripted Spanish-language programming, the best-known having been the long-running variety show Sábado Gigante, hosted and created by Chilean national Don Francisco, until September 2015.
+Today, Univision is televising Liga MX soccer matches on Saturdays.
 Univision's distant second-place competitor, Telemundo, produces a much greater share of in-house content, including a long line of telenovelas.

 In Quebec, the largest Francophone area of North America, French-language programming consists of originally produced programs (most of which are produced in Montreal, with a few produced in Quebec City) and a few French-language dubs of English language programs.
 On all of the Quebec networks, entertainment programming is scheduled only between 8 and 10 p.m., with the 10–11 p.m. hour given over to a network newscast or a nightly talk show.